dprada/Aqua/_sources/tutorial_berezovska2012.txt

 .. sourcecode:: ipython

    import sys
-   sys.path.append('/path/to/Pynoramix')
+   sys.path.append('/path/to/Aqua')

-Once this has been done, Pynoramix must be imported.
+Once this has been done, Aqua must be imported.
 As you probably know, Python can be run from a script or from an ipython session.
 This tutorial as been written as an ipython history of commands.
-So lets begin with the proper command to load Pynoramix:
+So lets begin with the proper command to load Aqua:

 .. sourcecode:: ipython

-     In [1]: from pynoramix import *
+     In [1]: from aqua import *